“I want more traffic!”

 That’s not to say that you should ignore SEO today, but it’s a very different game.

-I use a tool called Long Tail Pro to quickly analyze a good keyword phrase to target in a post.
+I use a tool called Ahrefs to quickly analyze a good keyword phrase to target in a post.

 I spend minutes, not hours, doing keyword research.